Cardwell Reforms: Other reforms

-Cardwell also reformed the administration of the War Office, preventing infighting and bickering between the various departments and abolishing the separate administration of the Reserves and Volunteers.
-The defence policy of Canada, the Australian colonies and New Zealand was devolved to those dominions, and several small garrisons were replaced by units raised locally.
+By the War Office Act 1870 Cardwell also reformed the administration of the War Office, preventing infighting and bickering between the various departments and abolishing the separate administration of the Reserves and Volunteers.
+The defence policy of Canada, the Australian colonies and New Zealand was devolved to those colonies, and several small garrisons were replaced by units raised locally.

 Role of Garnet Wolseley

 Then-Colonel (later Field Marshal Lord) Garnet Wolseley was appointed assistant adjutant-general at the War Office in 1871, and was regarded by Cardwell as his principal military adviser and protégé.
 He played a critical role in the Cardwell schemes of army reform.
 As he rose rapidly through the ranks, Wolseley continued to battle for what he saw as the main pillar of the reforms: providing a double framework for large scale expansion in war, namely regular reserves, generated by short service, together with revitalised militia integrated into the new geographic regimental structure.

 Cardwell lobbied for him to command the Ashanti expedition in 1873.
 On his return he was appointed inspector-general of auxiliary forces in April 1874.
 In this role, he directed his efforts to building up adequate volunteer reserve forces.
 Finding himself opposed by the senior military, he wrote a strong memorandum and spoke of resigning when they tried to persuade him to withdraw it.
 He became a lifelong advocate of the volunteer reserves, later commenting that all military reforms since 1860 in the British Army had first been introduced by the volunteers.
 Long after Cardwell's departure, on his appointment back at the War Office as Quartermaster-General to the Forces in July 1880, he found that there was still great resistance to the short service system and used his growing public persona to return to the fight, including making a speech at a banquet in Mansion House in which he commented: '...how an Army raised under the long service system totally disappeared in a few months under the walls of Sevastopol'.
 The unexpectedly large force required for the initial phase of the Second Boer War in 1899 was mainly furnished by means of the system of reserves Cardwell had designed and Wolseley had built.
 By drawing on regular reservists and volunteer reserves, Britain was able to assemble the largest army it had ever deployed abroad.